sowreddy14/Ecommerce-Follow-Along/README.md

 Added hover effects and animations to improve visual appeal and interactivity.
 # Summary:
 This milestone focuses on creating an engaging Home Page where users can easily browse and explore our products.
 By adding responsive design. we have significantly improved the user experience.
 This update marks an essential step in making our e-commerce application user-friendly and visually appealing.

+# Product Management Frontend (Milestone 9)
+A React.js frontend to interact with the Product API (Milestone 10).
+Users can add and view products in a simple UI.

+# Features
+Display a list of products.
+Form to add a new product.
+Connects to Express & MongoDB API (Milestone 10).